 Social media is a global phenomenon unlike any other.

-As of this year, over half the population of the world has some sort of social media presence—a mighty feat considering the technology has only been around a few short decades.
+As of this year, over half the world’s population has social media presence—a mighty feat considering the technology has only been around a few short decades.

 But what does the current social media landscape look like?
 Exactly how many people use social media?
 And is there still room for further growth?

-To answer all of these questions and more, we’ve compiled a roundup of over 100 eye-opening social media statistics.
+We’ve compiled a roundup of over 100 eye-opening social media statistics to answer these questions and more.